Wandmalfarbe/Edimax-Smart-Plug-Java/README.md

 1. [History] The history values are accumulated values per hour (only when requesting the history for a day).
 2. [Command Line] Not all methods from `SmartPlug` can be accessed via the command line.
 3. [Command Line] There is no command line help text.

+## License

+This project is open source licensed under the BSD 3-Clause License.
+Please see the [LICENSE file](LICENSE.md) for more information.